 So, taking the picture is just the start of the process.
-Depending on the purpose of a picture (and by purpose we are being very subjective here, as none of my pictures have real purpose), I may spend anywhere between a couple of minutes and five – ten minutes processing each image.
+Depending on the purpose of a picture (and by purpose we are being very subjective here, as none of my pictures have a real purpose), I may spend anywhere between a couple of minutes and five-ten minutes processing each image.
 Some can take a lot longer.

 Over time tools change, tastes change, and my skills improve, so I go back and re-edit some pictures.
 Other times I get really brave and tackle the huge (1500+) picture processing backlog I have.
 Several of those pictures are ones that I had a specific idea of how I wanted them to turn out – but up to now I’ve not got it “just-so.” and they are sitting there waiting for inspiration to strike.